 Crayon: Gather & Share Competitor Information With Your Team

-What it’s for: Tracking, analyzing, and acting on your competitors’ every move.
+What it’s for: Competitor tracking, analyzing, and acting on their every move.

 Manually gathering and prioritizing competitive intelligence takes a tremendous amount of time.
 Across your competitors’ websites and social media accounts, news and PR outlets, third-party review sites, customer forums, and everything in between, there’s a seemingly infinite amount of competitive information at your fingertips.

 And then there’s the challenge of getting your colleagues to actually use the intel you’ve worked so hard to gather and prioritize — not an easy task.

 Crayon is the competitive intelligence platform that enables you to check each of these boxes from one central place.
 Given the competitors you want to keep tabs on and the types of intel you care about, Crayon automates the process of gathering and prioritizing competitive information.